-From my doctorate to the present, I have worked on the American novelist Thomas Pynchon.
-My first book, entitled Pynchon and the Political, was published by Routledge in 2007 (made available in paperback as of 2012).
-This project, part of the 'Studies in Major Literary Authors' series, explores the relationship between political commitment and postmodern play in Pynchon’s extraordinary and demanding fiction.
+The most significant through-line here is my work on the novelist Thomas Pynchon.
+Pynchon and the Political, my first book, was published by Routledge in late 2007.
+This project is part of the 'Studies in Major Literary Authors' series and explores the relationship between political commitment and postmodern play in Pynchon’s extraordinary and demanding fiction.

-My more recent research has a distinctly trans-atlantic and trans-hemispheric bent, exploring Pynchon’s engagement with national/regional cultures beyond the borders of the USA.
-This phase of my career includes articles on the representation of the Balkans in Against the Day and on Argentine cultural politics in Gravity’s Rainbow.
-The latter project involved some unique archival sleuthing in Buenos Aires, ably assisted by the translator Daniela Vazquez Kalf.
-It sheds light on Pynchon’s fascination with Argentina and identifies some of his key source materials.
-My interest in Pynchon continues unabated with work-in-progress on Bleeding Edge (I am investigating the narrative and contextual role of his allusions to US foreign policy in Latin America).
+My more recent research investigates Pynchon’s engagement with national/regional cultures beyond the borders of the USA.
+This phase of my career includes long articles on the representation of the Balkans in Against the Day and on Argentine literature and politics in Gravity’s Rainbow.
+My interest in Pynchon continues unabated with a new publication on (un)popular music in Bleeding Edge.

-Beyond Pynchon, I have also published scholarship on the depiction of terrorism and political violence in contemporary fiction and film.
-These pieces cover novelists and filmmakers ranging from John Updike to Hany Abu-Assad and Olivier Assayas.
+Beyond Pynchon, I have published scholarship on the depiction of terrorism in contemporary fiction and cinema (including the work of filmmakers such as Hany Abu-Assad and Olivier Assayas).

-I am a member of the Centre for Modern Conflicts and Cultures in Durham, the Captivating Criminality Network, the Percival Everett Society, and the International Society for Metal Music Studies.
+I am a member of the Centre for Modern Conflicts and Cultures in Durham, the Captivating Criminality Network, and the International Society for Metal Music Studies.

 Teaching, Supervision & Other Roles